Transposable element: Evolution

 TEs are found in almost all life forms, and the scientific community is still exploring their evolution and their effect on genome evolution.
 It is unclear whether TEs originated in the last universal common ancestor, arose independently multiple times, or arose once and then spread to other kingdoms by horizontal gene transfer.
 Because excessive TE activity can damage exons, many organisms have acquired mechanisms to inhibit their activity.
 Bacteria may undergo high rates of gene deletion as part of a mechanism to remove TEs and viruses from their genomes, while eukaryotic organisms typically use RNA interference to inhibit TE activity.
 Nevertheless, some TEs generate large families often associated with speciation events.
 Evolution often deactivates DNA transposons, leaving them as introns (inactive gene sequences).
 In vertebrate animal cells, nearly all 100,000+ DNA transposons per genome have genes that encode inactive transposase polypeptides.

-Sleeping Beauty/Tc1/mariner.
+The Sleeping Beauty transposon system

 The first synthetic transposon designed for use in vertebrate (including human) cells, the Sleeping Beauty transposon system, is a Tc1/mariner-like transposon.
 Its dead ("fossil") versions are spread widely in the salmonid genome and a functional version was engineered by comparing those versions.
 Human Tc1-like transposons are divided into Hsmar1 and Hsmar2 subfamilies.
 Although both types are inactive, one copy of Hsmar1 found in the SETMAR gene is under selection as it provides DNA-binding for the histone-modifying protein.
 Many other human genes are similarly derived from transposons.
 Hsmar2 has been reconstructed multiple times from the fossil sequences.

-Selective advantages.
+Selective advantages

 TEs may affect gene regulatory networks and thus have evolutionary advantages.
 Interspersed repeats are created by transposition; since they can inhibit gene conversion, they protect novel gene sequences from being overwritten by similar gene sequences and thereby facilitate the development of new genes.
 TEs may also have been co-opted by the vertebrate immune system as a means of producing antibody diversity.
 The V(D)J recombination system operates by a mechanism similar to that of some TEs.
 TEs also serve to generate repeating sequences that can form dsRNA to act as a substrate for the action of ADAR in RNA editing.

 TEs can contain many types of genes, including those conferring antibiotic resistance and the ability to transpose to conjugative plasmids.
 Some TEs also contain integrons, genetic elements that can capture and express genes from other sources.
 These contain integrase, which can integrate gene cassettes.
 There are over 40 antibiotic resistance genes identified on cassettes, as well as virulence genes.

-Novel genes and exon shuffling.
+Novel genes and exon shuffling

 Transposons do not always excise their elements precisely, sometimes removing the adjacent base pairs; this can lead to merged exons in a process called exon shuffling.
 Shuffling two unrelated exons can create a novel gene product or, more likely, an intron.

 Some non-autonomous DNA TEs found in plants can capture coding DNA from genes and shuffle them across the genome.
 This process can duplicate genes in the genome (a phenomenon called transduplication), and can contribute to generate novel genes by exon shuffling.